ArrakisFinance/community-data/README.md

-# vaults-whitelist
+# community-data
-Arrakis whitelist of Vaults
+Arrakis static data for all community vaults

-## Instructions to add a new vault to the whitelist
+## Instructions to add a new vault to the vaultsList

 * Create a vault.
-* Add your vault information to `whitelist.json` in the following format.
+* Add your vault information to `vaultsList.json` in the following format.
 ```
     {
       "name": "Arrakis Vault V1 WMATIC/WETH",